Spice up your popcorn by making it Spicy Gochujang Butter Popcorn. The popcorn is spicy, with a hint of sweetness and it makes a great snack.

 To reduce the saturated fat, use vegan butter (margarine).
 This also works if you follow a vegan or dairy-free diet (however, check the label, because not all brands of margarine are dairy-free).

 This recipe is gluten-free as written, just make sure to check the label of your gochujang, as some brands are not gluten-free.

 Sweet and Spicy Gochujang Butter Popcorn

-- Whisk together the butter, gochujang, sesame oil and honey.
+- Whisk together 2 Tablespoons butter, 1-2 teaspoons gochujang, 1 teaspoon sesame oil and 1 teaspoon liquid honey.
 It will become thick, like ketchup, but begin to separate quickly.